 - Undergraduate applicants- an approved academic major and/or academic preparation for an endorsement.

-- Post-bac. applicants- completed a bachelors's degree in an approved academic major and/or academic preparation for an endorsement.
+- Post-bac. applicants- completed a bachelor's degree in an approved academic major and/or academic preparation for an endorsement.

 - All applicants- a signed endorsement evaluation is required with your application, including any additional endorsement(s) you may be earning.
 No more than 10 endorsement credits may be outstanding once you begin the SEC program- this includes any content methods credits; if you plan to complete more than one endorsement, the 10 credit limit applies to all.
 The evaluation should indicate any courses that are in progress or planned.
 To obtain a signed evaluation, take the evaluation form and unofficial transcripts (and a transfer equivalency report) to your academic endorsement advisor.